 Intended outcome Success criteria Improved oral language skills and key vocabulary among disadvantaged pupils (PP) Assessment and observation indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved synthetic phonics knowledge among disadvantaged pupils 90-100% of Year 1 disadvantaged pupils to pass phonics screening check in 2022 & 2023.
 90-100% of Year 2 disadvantaged pupils to pass phonics screening check/recheck 2022-23.
 Improved reading attainment for disadvantaged pupils at the end of each key stage.
-KS2 reading outcomes in 2024/25 show that more than 75% pupils meet the expected standard.
+KS2 reading outcomes in 2024/25 show that more than 90% pupils meet the expected standard.
 Improved maths attainment for disadvantaged pupils at the end of each key stage.
-KS2 maths outcomes in 2024/25 show that more than 75% pupils meet the expected standard.
+KS2 maths outcomes in 2024/25 show that more than 85% pupils meet the expected standard.
+Improved writing attainment for disadvantaged pupils at the end of each key stage.
+KS2 writing outcomes in 2024/25 show that more than 75% pupils meet the expected standard.
 To achieve and sustain improved wellbeing and behaviour for our disadvantaged pupils.
 Sustained high levels of wellbeing and behaviour from 2024/25 demonstrated by: a significant increase in participation in enrichment activities, qualitative data from student voice and parent survey.
 To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
 Overall absence rate for all pupils will be no more than 3% (reattaining our pre-COVID attendance record of 97%).
 Sustained high attendance from 2024/25 demonstrated by no gap between disadvantaged and non-disadvantaged pupils' attendance.